pradeep3sep/interviewquestion/README System Design.md

 ### 1. **Short Polling**

-   - **Description**: The client repeatedly sends requests to the server at fixed intervals to check for updates or new data.
+   - **Description**: The client `repeatedly sends requests to the server at fixed intervals` to check for updates or new data.
-   - **Use Case**: Simple use cases where occasional updates are needed, such as checking a job status.
+   - **Use Case**: Simple use cases where occasional updates are needed, such as `checking a job status`.
    - **Pros**: Easy to implement and doesn’t require a persistent connection.
    - **Cons**: Inefficient, can cause unnecessary load on the server due to frequent requests, and has latency.

 ### 2. **Long Polling**

-   - **Description**: The client makes a request to the server, and the server holds the request open until new data is available or a timeout occurs.
+   - **Description**: The `client` makes a `request to the server`, and t`he server holds the request open until new data is available or a timeout` occurs.
 Once the response is received, the client immediately re-establishes the connection.
-   - **Use Case**: Suitable for real-time applications where WebSockets are not feasible, like notification systems.
+   - **Use Case**: Suitable for real-time applications where WebSockets are not feasible, `like notification systems`.
    - **Pros**: Reduces server load compared to short polling and provides near-real-time updates.
    - **Cons**: Still requires repeated requests and can be harder to scale with high traffic.

 ### 3. **WebSockets**

-   - **Description**: A bidirectional communication protocol where a persistent connection is established between the client and server, allowing data to be sent in both directions at any time.
+   - **Description**: A `bidirectional communication` protocol where a `persistent connection` is established between the client and server, allowing data to be sent in both directions at any time.
-   - **Use Case**: Real-time applications requiring frequent updates, like chat applications, gaming, or live trading platforms.
+   - **Use Case**: Real-time applications requiring frequent updates, like `chat applications, gaming, or live trading platforms`.
    - **Pros**: Low latency, efficient, and suitable for continuous real-time data exchange.
    - **Cons**: Requires a persistent connection, which can be more resource-intensive, and may not be supported by all firewalls/proxies.

 ### 4. **Server-Sent Events (SSE)**

-   - **Description**: A one-way communication protocol where the server pushes data to the client over HTTP whenever new information is available.
+   - **Description**: A `one-way communication` protocol where the `server pushes data to the client over HTTP whenever new information is available`.
-   - **Use Case**: Real-time, one-way data flow scenarios, such as live sports scores, stock prices, or news feeds.
+   - **Use Case**: Real-time, one-way data flow scenarios, such as live `sports scores, stock prices, or news feeds`.
    - **Pros**: Simple to implement, efficient for one-way updates, and works well over HTTP.
    - **Cons**: Limited to one-way communication, and reconnection logic is needed if the connection drops.

 ### 5. **Webhooks**

-   - **Description**: A server-to-server communication mechanism where the server sends data to a specific URL provided by another server whenever a specified event occurs.
+   - **Description**: A `server-to-server` communication mechanism where the server sends data to a specific URL provided by another server whenever a specified event occurs.
-   - **Use Case**: Event-driven applications, like triggering a notification when a payment is completed or updating an external system when a user’s profile changes.
+   - **Use Case**: Event-driven applications, like `triggering a notification when a payment is completed` or updating an external system when a user’s profile changes.
    - **Pros**: Efficient for event-driven updates and reduces the need for polling.
    - **Cons**: Client must handle security for incoming requests, and there’s no guarantee of delivery if the client server is down.